 Long-Term Replacement Planning

-As the system works to develop Life Cycle Costing data on all the assets, there will be a point where the data will provide information on the costs of maintenance, repairs, and replacements for the assets.
+As the utility works to develop Life Cycle Costing data on all the assets, there will be a point where the data will provide information on the costs of maintenance, repairs, and replacements for the assets.
 This information will be used to optimize the operation, maintenance, repair, rehabilitation, and replacement expenditures, which is the goal of Life Cycle Costing.
-However, the system does not have to wait for the database to be fully built out and the costs optimized to begin utilizing it.
+However, the system does not have to wait for the database to be fully built and the costs optimized to begin utilizing it.

 As a system implements its asset management program, the available data can be used to begin developing long-term replacement plans.
 This allows the system to look at incomes and budgets and adjust in advance of a large expenditure or need.